WillZealot/hw-repo-heriseon/README.md

     increase their visibility to customers or their targeted consumer.
     People who are looking for business as they travel, shop, or sit on their couch at home.
+    Aswell as giving ucf coding bootcamp students a way of practising coding and being a module 1 challenge that needs to be turned in.
+    Simplifying Html structures and
+    streamlining some css elements.

 ### What was used to make this?
 ###### Html to give it structure